pyenv-win/pyenv-win/README.md

 - `pyenv rehash` now acknowledges %PATHEXT% (plus PY and PYW) when creating shims instead of just for exe, bat, cmd and py files so more executables are available from `\Scripts` and libraries installed using pip.
 - Shims created using `pyenv rehash` no longer call `pyenv exec`, but instead call python directly to prevent issues with other programs executing the shims.
 - Shims now use cp1250 as the default code page since Python2 will [never actually support cp65001](https://bugs.python.org/issue6058#msg120712). cp1250 has better support for upper ANSI characters (ex.
 "Pokémon"), but still isn't full UTF-8 compatible.
-- **Note: Support for Python versions below 2.4 have been dropped since their installers don't install "cleanly" like versions from 2.4 onward and they're predominently out of use/support in most envrionments now.**
+- **Note: Support for Python versions below 2.4 have been dropped since their installers don't install "cleanly" like versions from 2.4 onward and they're predominantly out of use/support in most environments now.**

 ## How to contribute